Last Updated on August 19, 2022

 Germany is a magnet for American travelers, with nearly five million of us visiting it last year.

 And there’s good reason for its popularity: with a superb transportation network – of road, rail and air – which makes getting around easy and efficient, and a bounty of hotels that suit every budget, Germany has a superb tourism infrastructure.
-Making things even easier for the non-German speaking traveler is that English is spoken almost everywhere.
+Thankfully, for many of us, many Germans today speak English.

 There are many popular places in Germany since the country is exceptionally diverse.
 From the wind-swept beaches in its north to the mountains on its southern borders with Switzerland and Austria, the country has an incredible variety of landscapes.
 It also has an incredible variety of urban cultures, ranging from small villages in Bavaria to avant-garde Berlin, as well as some of the top cultural offerings on the Continent.

 The German National Tourist Board recently had visitors from around the world vote on their favorite places in the country to determine the most popular places in Germany.
-The following were voted by travelers as the top 10 places in Germany.
+The following is their list of the top 10 places in Germany.

 1. Neuschwanstein Castle, Bavaria, #1 Most Popular Place in Germany

 There is no other castle in the world as romantically idealized as Neuschwanstein.
-Set in a spectacular location near Fussen in Bavaria, it’s said to have inspired Walt Disney’s design of Cinderella’s Castle in Disneyland.
+First of all, it’s in a spectacular location in Bavaria.
+It’s also believed to be the inspiration for Walt Disney’s design of Cinderella’s Castle in Disneyland.
 One of the most photographed places in the country, this top place in Germany was built by King Ludwig II whose entrancement with legends, fairytales and myths, were incorporated into the design of the castle.

 2. Europa-Park, Rust, Baden-Württemberg